Yainer Diaz Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 15th in the league.

-- The Dodgers' 4.54 team ERA ranks 23rd among all MLB pitching staffs.
+- The Dodgers have the 23rd-ranked team ERA across all MLB pitching staffs (4.51).

-- Dodgers pitchers combine to give up 91 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to rank 21st in baseball in home runs allowed (93 total, 1.2 per game).

-- The Dodgers will send Sheehan (0-0) to the mound for his second start of the season.
+- Miller (3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched) makes the start for the Dodgers, his sixth of the season.

 © 2023 Data Skrive.
 All rights reserved.